‹ Back to Insights

 Formula 1 teams know that you must incorporate a tried-and-true process into your workflow to perform at the highest level.
 They practice a defined, repeatable, measured, tested, and continuously improve their processes to ensure that their level of performance is constantly increasing.
 This can be compared to how manufacturing companies constantly strive to improve their performance and operations.

 Companies utilize a myriad of KPIs to increase their performance goals in order to drive consistent, continuous improvement across all business areas.
 One area that has been shown to be a weak spot within manufacturing relates to surface quality.
-R&D teams, product development, and manufacturing ops often struggle with various coating or adhesion issues during the lifecycle of a product.
+R&D teams, product development, and manufacturing ops often struggle with various coating or adhesion issues during a product's lifecycle.
 These issues can range from peeling paint to delamination of electronic boards, glass bonding failure, flaked or not uniform coatings, ink flaking off critical medical devices, and many more.

 What is Surface Intelligence?

 Surface intelligence is the unique combination of surface quality measurement technology and surface analysis material science knowledge.
-This combination forms a custom solution for a manufacturing organization to control adhesion, cleaning, and coating operations with confidence and precision.
-Using surface intelligence, businesses have data that allows them to make decisions and improve operations that result in faster Trailing 12 Months (TTM), better yield percentages, and better CP/CPK (statistical process controls and statistical efficiency metrics) goals.
+This combination forms a custom solution for a manufacturing organization to confidently and precisely control adhesion, cleaning, and coating operations.
+Using surface intelligence, businesses have data that allows them to make decisions and improve operations, resulting in faster Trailing 12 Months (TTM), better yield percentages, and better CP/CPK (statistical process controls and statistical efficiency metrics) goals.

 Rethink your adhesion manufacturing processes with Surface Intelligence.